-Programme depending on your chosen career pathway and University.
+The programme depends on your chosen career pathway and university.
 Mastering a language has always impressed employers: it shows tenacity and commitment, but it can also come in handy if they work with overseas clients.
-Finally, language skills are in demand for a wide variety of careers, such as journalism, teaching, marketing and tourism, as well as specialist fields, such as translation and interpreting.
+Finally, language skills are in demand for a wide variety of careers, such as journalism, teaching, marketing, and tourism, as well as specialist fields, such as translation and interpreting.

-The A-level French course includes elements of history, critical analysis of literary works and movies, learning French-speaking countries' cultural background, as well as studying current trends in the French-speaking world.
+The A-level French course includes elements of history, critical analysis of literary works and movies, learning about the cultural backgrounds of French-speaking countries, and studying current trends in the French-speaking world.